Legislative and Regulatory Reform Act 2006: House of Commons

-The Bill was introduced in the House of Commons by Jim Murphy, Parliamentary Secretary to the Cabinet Office, on 11 January 2006, becoming Bill 111 of the 2005–6 Parliamentary session.
-A Bill of this nature would usually be introduced by a more senior minister, such as the Chancellor of the Duchy of Lancaster or the Cabinet Office Minister, but a replacement for John Hutton had not been announced in over two months since he was promoted to replace David Blunkett as Secretary of State for Work and Pensions on 2 November 2005.
+The bill was introduced in the House of Commons by Jim Murphy, Parliamentary Secretary to the Cabinet Office, on 11 January 2006, becoming Bill 111 of the 2005–06 Parliamentary session.
+A bill of this nature would usually be introduced by a more senior minister, such as the Chancellor of the Duchy of Lancaster or the Cabinet Office Minister, but a replacement for John Hutton had not been announced in over two months since he was promoted to replace David Blunkett as Secretary of State for Work and Pensions on 2 November 2005.
 Hilary Armstrong became Chancellor of the Duchy of Lancaster in the Cabinet reshuffle on 5 May 2005.

-The Bill had its formal First Reading on 11 January 2006 and Second Reading on 9 February 2006, when a programme motion (to curtail debate) and a money resolution were passed.
+The bill had its formal first reading on 11 January 2006 and second reading on 9 February 2006, when a programme motion (to curtail debate) and a money resolution were passed.

-The Bill was considered by House of Commons Standing Committee A in eight sittings on 28 February, 2 March, 7 and 9 March 2006.
+The bill was considered by House of Commons Standing Committee A in eight sittings on 28 February, 2 March, 7 and 9 March 2006.
 A number of government amendments were agreed, but none of the amendments proposed by the opposition parties were passed.

-The Government published proposed amendments to the Bill on 4 May 2006 which are intended "to put beyond doubt that the Legislative and Regulatory Reform Bill will only be used to deliver the Government's better regulation agenda".

-The amendments make substantial changes to the Bill, replacing the first two clauses entirely with new clauses under which an order can only be made for the purposes of "removing or reducing any burden" from legislation, or of securing that regulatory activities are "carried out in a way which is transparent, accountable, proportionate and consistent" and are "targeted only at cases in which action is needed", or of implementing the recommendations of a Law Commission.
+The Government published proposed amendments to the bill on 4 May 2006 which are intended "to put beyond doubt that the Legislative and Regulatory Reform Bill will only be used to deliver the Government's better regulation agenda".
+The amendments made substantial changes to the bill, replacing the first two clauses entirely with new clauses under which an order can only be made for the purposes of "removing or reducing any burden" from legislation, or of securing that regulatory activities are "carried out in a way which is transparent, accountable, proportionate and consistent" and are "targeted only at cases in which action is needed", or of implementing the recommendations of a Law Commission.
 The amendments also add a power for a Committee of either of the Houses of Parliament to prevent a draft order being passed, subject to the Committee being overruled by the relevant House.
 Further "follow-up" amendments were published on 10 May 2006 to "ensure total clarity on what this Bill is intended to deliver".
-Amongst other things, the new amendments ensure that the Orders under the Bill could not be used to amend the Bill itself, once it is enacted, nor to amend the Human Rights Act 1998.
+Amongst other things, the new amendments ensure that the orders under the bill could not be used to amend the bill itself, once it is enacted, nor to amend the Human Rights Act 1998.

-The Bill was debated on Report from the Standing Committee on 15 and 16 May 2006.
+The bill was debated on report from the Standing Committee on 15 and 16 May 2006.
 A number of government amendments were made to implement the changes announced earlier on 4 May, and further opposition amendments were debated but rejected.
-The Bill received its Third Reading in the House of Commons following the debate on 16 May.
+The bill received its third reading in the House of Commons following the debate on 16 May.